RyanBlount-2/pac-man-project/README.md

 > [LinkedIn Profile](https://linkedin.com/in/ryanblount2)

 ## Roadmap:
-> Future improvements such as more interactivity, the addition of vertical movement, and Pac-Man original game features are in the plans.
+> Future improvements are in the plans.
+I'd like to add more interactivity for the user, vertical movement for Pac-Man, and Pac-Man original game features.
+I plan to create a game where Pac-Man is controlled by the user and is navigated through obstacles or away from enemy ghosts.

 ## License:
 > MIT License